Egyptian Museum in Cairo

 Journey through time at the Egyptian Museum in Cairo

 The Egyptian Museum in Cairo is one of the largest and most important museums in the world.
 Egyptian museum contains more than 120,000 pieces from all periods of Ancient Egyptian history.
-It was designed by the French Architect Marcel Dourgnon and built by an Italian company in 1902 during the time of Khedive Abbas Helmi II.
+The French architect, Marcel Dourgnon designed it and an Italian company built it in 1902 during the time of Khedive Abbas Helmi II.

 History of the Egyptian Museum: